 to guarantee the uniqueness of the allocation.

-When using this strategy the NodeportProxy
+When using this strategy the NodeportProxy will be deployed into the seed.

-It will create a Kubernetes Service of type LoadBalancer
+It will create a Kubernetes Service of type LoadBalancer.

 The advantage of this solution is that it uses a single point of entry.